deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 The fit parameters are the spin system tensor and signal processor parameters.
-If your initial guess was not so good, you could iteratively change the fit parameters until your simulation is closer to the experimental spectrum.
+If your initial guess is not so good, you could iteratively change the fit parameters until your simulation is closer to the experimental spectrum.
 This will ensure faster convergence to the best-fit parameters and could prevent the least-squares analysis from falling into false minima on the